T-boy96/pianokeys/README.md

 ### TODO:

-- make it more user friendly
+- make it more user friendly (buttons, Caps-Lock, etc...)
 - make changes in appearance
 - make optional sound effects
 - make a sustain